Eastbourne Town F.C.: Club crest

-The Seahorse above the crest to resemble Eastbourne as a coastal town.
+The seahorse is above the crest to resemble Eastbourne as a coastal town.

-Both the Devonshire and Davies-Gilbert families contributed in developing Eastbourne in the 1850s.
+Both the Devonshire and Davies-Gilbert families contributed to developing Eastbourne in the 1850s.

-The motto 'MELIORA SEQUIMUR' is translated to "We follow the better things", also on the Eastbourne Coat of arms.
+The motto 'MELIORA SEQUIMUR' is translated to "We follow the better things", also on the Eastbourne coat of arms.

 Football Kits

-The club's colours have mainly been yellow and dark blue, the colours of William Cavendish, the Duke of Devonshire, which was also adopted around Eastbourne including the fleet of the former Eastbourne Buses.
+The club's colours have mainly been yellow and dark blue, the colours of William Cavendish, the Duke of Devonshire, which were also adopted around Eastbourne including the fleet of the former Eastbourne Buses.
 The club originally played in yellow and blue halves until just before the 1960s when the team played in yellow shirts with variations over the years.